timtebeek/break-your-testing-habits/site/docs/advanced-assertj/assertion-generator.md

 :::tip

 AssertJ provides an [online assertion generator](https://joel-costigliola.github.io/assertj/assertj-assertions-generator.html) where you can:
-- Paste your class code
+- Paste your class code.
-- Generate custom assertions in your browser
+- Generate custom assertions in your browser.
-- Copy the generated code to your project
+- Copy the generated code to your project.
-- Useful for quick prototyping or when you can't use the Maven plugin
+- Useful for quick prototyping or when you can't use the Maven plugin.

 :::